Tuesday, November 3, 2009

 Many of you probably never heard of a Chinese headphone manufacturer called 'Sunrise', and I won't be surprised.
 They are a company specialize in OEM business.
 Although they did have a few earbuds under their own brand for a few years now, they have never became 'big' - if you know what I mean.
 Instead, they seems to have vanished from the mainstream market and went back to their OEM business.
 Last week, Sunrise announced a new entry to their SR series, the SRX, and this time it is an IEM instead of an earbud.
 It seems they are finally ready to reboot and re-boost their own brand.
 I was informed that Sunrise's own website will be available in near future and more detail about the SRX will surface.
 I might also have a chance to listen to the new SRX - so stay tuned.

 Disclaimer: All trademarks and logos in the website belong to their respective owners.
-Beside getting free review samples, I don't work for or get paid by anyone to post anything on this website, or anywhere else in that matter.
+Beside getting free review samples, I don't work for or get paid by anyone to write anything on this website, or anywhere else in that matter.
 Also, free review samples are never sold for any financial gain.
 I do buy gears and review them, but for simplicity you (the reader) should always assume what I review is free sample in nature (and thus comes with all the bias).
-The website does have Google Ads and Amazon Associates enabled - though I don't write review for a living, nor does the ads generates enough money to cover my breakfast (in fact, not even one breakfast per week).
+The website does have Google Ads and Amazon Associates enabled (which I have no direct control over their content) - though I don't write review for a living, nor does the ads generates enough money to cover my breakfast (in fact, not even one breakfast per week).
 Listening to music and playing with audio gears are purely hobby for me.
 In short, I am just an audiophiles who happens to have his own blog.
 Not a journalist who happens to be an audiophile.
 Oh, and excuse my writing as I am not a native English speaker and can't afford a proofreader.
+Also, just because I don't write in a negative tone doesn't mean I don't write down the negative aspect of a gear.
+Please read them carefully.
+Last but not least, please note that this site uses cookies to track visitors' number and page view.

-Note: All postings are my own personal opinion only and should not be treated as absolute truth.
+Important: All postings are my own personal opinion only and should not be treated as absolute truth.
+I do get things wrong just like everyone else.
 Always do your own research!

-Copyright 2008-2012 In Ear Matters.
+Copyright 2008-2016 In Ear Matters.
 Powered by Blogger Blogger Templates create by Deluxe Templates.
 WP by Masterplan